gpontejos/falcon-operator/docs/resources/falconoperator/README.md

 > Multiple restarts for the Falcon Admission Controller Pods may occur when deploying alongside other resources.
 Falcon KAC is designed to ignore namespaces managed by CrowdStrike, so as new resources are added, such as Falcon Container or Falcon Node Sensor, the KAC pod will redeploy to ignore the new namespaces.

 ### Install Steps
-To install Falcon Admission Controller, run the following command to install the FalconAdmission CR:
+To install Falcon Admission Controller, run the following command to install the FalconOperator CR:
 ```sh
 kubectl create -f https://raw.githubusercontent.com/crowdstrike/falcon-operator/main/config/samples/falcon_v1alpha1_falconoperator.yaml --edit=true
 ```